Address : 75 Maid Marian Way, Nottingham, NG1 7AA.

 Food?
 A full menu of pub grub, Sunday roasts and light bites on the bar.
 You might also spot the legendary Dave the Fishman selling a heady mix of cockles. whelks and Pepperamis

 People?
-While bike jackets aren’t compulsory, you’d be best advised to cover up your cravat.
+While biker jackets aren’t compulsory, you’d be best advised to cover up your cravat.

 Opinion?
 As old as Nottingham itself, the Salutation is a fine old boozer.
 A recent “For Lease” sign raised a few eyebrows, but the present manager insists he’s in this for the long game.